-The Late Bloomers display is the work of three friends who live in Frome and met in an Cert Class.
+The Late Bloomers display was the work of three friends who live in Frome and met in an art class.
 Hazel, Margaret and Shirley have a real passion for watercolour painting and decided to band to together to become the ‘Late Bloomers’.

 They have created a series of paintings, primarily with a focus on flowers which they hope will be enjoyed by others.

 A series of collages by Vanessa Taylor.
 These are made up of plastic objects found at Freshwater West Beach, South Pembrokeshire.
 This exhibition draws attention to the issue of plastic pollution, especially in our oceans.

 Frome Town Council is committed to being single use plastic free.
 Explore our Plastic Free pages for ideas on how to take positive steps towards moving away from single use plastic.

 This exhibition featured Frome’s plaque trail.
 This walk takes you to explore the rich heritage of Frome through its buildings and the interesting people who occupied them, including figures like poet Christina Rossetti and the Duke of Monmouth, who attempted to overthrow King James II.
 The trail follows the plaques established by the Frome Society for Local Study.